rxweb/RxWebCore.Docs/Docs/working-with-data-model/advance/global-filter.md

 ```

-Status is defined in ApplicationObjects. for more information please refer <a href="step-by-step-guide/database-information.html#applicationobjects">ApplicationObjects</a>
+Status is defined in ApplicationObjects. for more information please refer <a class="redirect-link" href="step-by-step-guide/database-information.html#applicationobjects">ApplicationObjects</a>

 **Step 2:**
 Add `GlobalQueryFilter` annotation above the model class`Country.cs`